The Inconvenient Truth about Extra Virgin Olive Oil - Part I

 The Joys and Health Benefits of Flavor in Olive Oil

 Lucky for us, these same polyphenols are prevalent in other ("super") foods we love to consume as well - such as red wine (and red wine vinegar), green tea, chocolate and many fresh fruits and vegetables.
 These healthy compounds - along with hydrocarbons, vitamins and minerals, and other delicate compounds - are why we are now told that, besides eating copious amounts of olive oil, we should consume our glass of red wine with dinner, switch to drinking green tea instead of black, eat our colorful vegetables with every meal, and savor our day with a one-ounce piece of extra dark chocolate before we go to bed.
-It’s the polyphenol compounds that are largely responsible for the health benefits and therapeutic properties of olive oil, as well as the strong, fresh, peppery, pithy, sweet and bitter flavors; without polyphenols, olive oil is just another fat - a rather healthy mono-unsaturated fat, but just a fat none-the-less.
+It’s the polyphenol compounds that are largely responsible for the health benefits and therapeutic properties of olive oil, as well as the strong, fresh, peppery (oleocanthal), pithy (oleurupein), sweet and bitter (oleacein) flavors; without polyphenols, olive oil is just another fat - a rather healthy mono-unsaturated fat, but just a fat none-the-less.

-So, if you are consuming bland, heavy or musty-flavored olive oil, I’m afraid you are out of luck; like many of the foods we eat, the more of the right (as opposed to the wrong) flavors present, the higher the nutritional value and health benefits.
-What we are learning now, and what the study in the 1950’s did not take into consideration, is that the lucky inhabitants of Crete and the other Mediterranean countries had plentiful access to inexpensive, locally-produced, and very fresh extra virgin olive oil – that was probably why they were so healthy - plus they consumed lots of fresh fish and fresh vegetables, were naturally active throughout their life, and did not consume packaged foods that are so prevelent in America - all considered important components of the Mediterranean Diet.
+So, if you are consuming bland, heavy or musty-flavored olive oil, I’m afraid you are out of luck; like many of the foods we eat, the more of the right (as opposed to the wrong) flavors and tastes present, the higher the nutritional value and health benefits.
+What we are learning now, and what the study in the 1950’s did not take into consideration, is that the lucky inhabitants of Crete and the other Mediterranean countries had plentiful access to inexpensive, locally-produced, and very fresh extra virgin olive oil – that was probably why they were so healthy - plus they consumed lots of fresh fish and fresh vegetables, were naturally active throughout their life, and did not consume ultra-processed packaged foods that are so prevelent in America - all considered important components of the Mediterranean Diet.

 What of “Extra Virgin” Olive Oil Anyway?